All rental bonds are managed online through MyBond

 All parties to the bond will receive a dispute notification from MyBond.
 They have 10 working days to provide evidence to support their claim.

-Once the 10 days have passed, the Commissioner reviews all the evidence provided.
-The Commissioner makes a determination on how the bond money will be paid out.
-This can take up to 30 business days.
-The Commissioner makes evidenced-based decisions under the Act.
+Once the 10 days have passed, the Commissioner is able to review all the evidence provided.
+The Commissioner makes a determination on how the bond money will be paid out, based on the evidence supplied and the requirements of the Act.
+Depending on the number of disputes lodged with the Commissioner, the time taken for a determination can sometimes exceed 90 days.

 We suggest you read: